-It is strongly advised to get approved for a mortgage before signing a purchase contract.
-As opposed to other countries where a home purchase can be “conditional upon financing”, a purchase contract for a property in Israel is considered final once the purchase contract is signed.
+It is strongly advised to get approved for a mortgage first, before signing a purchase contract.
+As opposed to other countries where a home purchase can be “conditional upon financing”.
+A purchase contract for an apartment in Israel is considered final, once the purchase contract is signed.

 It is also important to note that a bank will approve a borrower based on a percentage of the appraised value of a property.
 Appraisers will often undervalue properties.
 For this reason, it is often recommended to have a property appraised before signing a purchase contract in order to determine exactly how much money the mortgage bank is willing to lend.

 Qualifying for a Mortgage

 Lending institutions in Israel generally approve mortgage applications based on a borrower’s income.
 A borrower’s assets can contribute to the strength of the application, but the income is a much more relevant factor in approving the mortgage.
 Cosigners and Guarantors (in Israel or abroad) for the mortgage can also be used in the event that the borrower does not have sufficient income.